CMSgov/beneficiary-fhir-data/runbooks/how-to-recover-from-migrator-failures.md

         </details>

-4. Attempt to re-deploy from Jenkins
+5. Attempt to re-deploy from Jenkins
-5. If failures persist
+6. If failures persist
    - further scrutinize the Jenkins logs for errors leading up to the migrator deployment
-   - verify AWS IAM permissions for the `cloudbees-jenkins` role and inspect the [AWS CloudTrails Errors Dashboard](https://splunk.cloud.cms.gov/en-US/app/cms_oeda_bfd_landing_page/cloudtrailerrors0) in splunk
+   - verify AWS IAM permissions for the `cloudbees-jenkins` role and inspect the [AWS CloudTrails Errors Dashboard][splunk-cloudtrail-errors] in splunk
-   - ensure the AWS isn't reporting any open issues in the [health dashboard](https://health.aws.amazon.com/health/home#/account/dashboard/open-issues)
+   - ensure AWS isn't reporting any open issues in the [health dashboard](https://health.aws.amazon.com/health/home#/account/dashboard/open-issues)

 </details>